 Table of Contents

-1. Introduction: Sport, Mobility, and Gender in the Neoliberal Age
+1. Introduction: Sport, Migration, and Gender in the Neoliberal Age

 Niko Besnier, Domenica Gisella Calabrò, and Daniel Guinness

 2. Benevolent Hosts, Ungrateful Guests: African Footballers, Hospitality and the Sports Business in Istanbul

 3. "This is Business!": Ethiopian Runners in a Global Marketplace

 4. Labouring Athletes, Labouring Mothers: Ethiopian Women Athletes’ Bodies at Work

 5. From Liberation to Neoliberalism: Race, Mobility, and Masculinity in Caribbean Cricket